 Phishing is designed to trick the user and often it’s nearly impossible to tell the difference between a real email from a legitimate company and a fake one at first glance.
 But there are some telltale signs of phishing and knowing those can help you avoid an infected network and data breach.

 45% of network infections are due to human error.

-When helping our clients with on-demand IT support and virus removal, our Neuron Computers techs often find that the culprit of an infection was a phishing email that tricked one of their employees into downloading something dangerous onto their system, which quickly attacked the whole network their device was connected to.
+When helping our clients with on-demand IT support Riverside CA and virus removal, our Neuron Computers techs often find that the culprit of an infection that could be a potential ransomware attack was a phishing email that tricked one of their employees into downloading something dangerous onto their system, which quickly attacked the whole network their device was connected to.

 Education and vigilance are the keys to thwarting phishing attacks.
 It’s important to know the tricks that these attackers use in order spot the fakes in the sea of other legitimate emails in your inbox.

 Some of the tactics employed in phishing attacks are: